datboyblu3/HackTheBox_Studies/HTB Academy/3) Footprinting/Host Based Enumeration/IMAP & POP3.md

 ### Questions
 **Target:** 10.129.42.195

-Figure out the exact organization name from the IMAP/POP3 service and submit it as the answer.
+**1) Figure out the exact organization name from the IMAP/POP3  service and submit it as the answer**
 ```
 sudo nmap 10.129.42.195 -sV -p110,143,993,995 -sC
 ```